 Ruskin students benefit from being part of a large University, with access to lectures and seminars in other departments and colleges and to specialist libraries and collections.
-The city's varied cultural organisations include the Ashmolean Museum, Pitt Rivers Museum, and Modern Art Oxford, and students can freely access the Botanical Gardens and many other green spaces in and around Oxford.
+The city offers varied cultural organisations include the Ashmolean Museum, Pitt Rivers Museum, and Modern Art Oxford.
+Students can freely access the Botanical Gardens with a university card and enjoy many other green spaces in and around Oxford.

 The MFA is built around three compact eight-week terms, with students expected to continue working through the winter and spring breaks.
-A typical week on the MFA during the first two terms (Michaelmas and Hilary) includes: a half day research or practice seminar, an individual tutorial, and a skills workshop or masterclass.
+A typical week on the MFA during the first two terms (Michaelmas and Hilary) includes: a research or practice seminar, an individual tutorial, and a skills workshop or masterclass.